Here are 10 tricked-out custom pistols you wish you owned, because they’re awesome.

 Next in this rundown of tricked-out pistols: the Tanfoglio Witness Match Extreme.
 It’s the highest level of refinement for the Tanfoglio Witness.

 The Witness Match Extreme adds every bell and whistle possible.
-The gun comes tuned by Tanfoglio’s custom shop in Italy, and nearly every single component is upgraded to match grade.
-It comes with a 6-inch barrel, stainless frame and blued slide, suitable for use as a range gun, implement of home defense, competition gun and hunting pistol all in one.
+The gun comes tuned by Tanfoglio’s custom gun shop in Italy, and nearly every single component is upgraded to match grade.
+It comes with a 6-inch barrel length, stainless frame and blued slide, suitable for use as a range gun, implement of home defense, competition gun and hunting pistol all in one.
 It even comes pre-tapped for optics.

 Granted, the Match Extreme doesn’t come cheap—MSRP is just under $2,300—but you will know where that money went.
 It’s not just a match gun, either.
 It comes chambered in 10mm, making it a Cadillac of hunting autos.